 The purpose of using a slow cryptographic hash function for password hashing in web applications security is to increase the computational cost of generating password hashes, protect against brute-force and dictionary attacks, mitigate the effectiveness of precomputed hash tables, and make it harder for attackers to recover original passwords from hash values.
 By implementing these measures, web applications can significantly enhance the security of user credentials and safeguard against unauthorized access.

-- How does salting enhance the security of password hashing?
+- How does password hashing improve the security of web applications?

-- What is the purpose of hashing passwords in web applications?
+- What are the risks of storing passwords in plain text?